 Specialisms and expertise

-Brian has over 15 years of private client practice experience, specialising in Court of Protection work, within the market leading Court of Protection team.
+Brian has over 20 years of private client practice experience, specialising in Court of Protection work since around 2004, and is head of the firm’s market-leading Court of Protection team.
 He works on complex personal injury and clinical negligence cases where the claimant lacks capacity and advises on the role of deputy and the likely costs involved.

 Brian has particular interest and experience in administering the finances of those who suffer from incapacity due to brain and birth injuries.
 His experience includes: